arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 There are three independent analog input channels available.
 Each of them has an analog switch **TS12A44514PWR** which is switching between three modes:

 - **0-10V**:
-The input is connected to a 100kΩ and 39kΩ resistor divider: a 0-10V input is scaled down to 0-2.8V.
-The input impedance is approximately 28kΩ.
+The input is connected to a 100 kΩ and 39 kΩ resistor divider: a 0-10V input is scaled down to 0-2.8V.
+The input impedance is approximately 28 kΩ.
 - **4-20mA**:
 The input is connected to a 120Ω resistor.
 Having 4-20mA current input for a 0.48V-2.4V voltage.
 - **NTC**:
-The input is connected to a 3V voltage reference (**REF3330AIRSER**) with a 100kΩ resistor in series, becoming part of a resistor divider powered by the voltage reference.
+The input is connected to a 3V voltage reference (**REF3330AIRSER**) with a 100 kΩ resistor in series, becoming part of a resistor divider powered by the voltage reference.

 An output pin provides 24V to power sensors.
 A 500mA PTC resettable fuse protects the 24V output pin.